honestws/NSS/README.md

 it to the server, and then other participating clients can parse the training model to participate the training concurrently.
 ![img_3.png](img_3.png)
-You can monitor the model performance in real time in your local machine.
+You can monitor the model performance in your local machine.
 ![img_4.png](img_4.png)

+Request: There might be some mistakes in this repo.
+Please be so kind and file a short report.